ON THE CUTTING EDGE

 So, as grace-saved believers, we are challenged to climb the mountain of biblical truth.
 Our journey begins with the “gospel of Christ” that is “the power of God unto salvation for everyone that believeth” (Rom.
 1:16-17) and in which is the “righteousness of God, revealed from faith to faith”.

 But it doesn’t stop there, although many Christians do.
 The higher slopes of the mountain beckon us to climb upward to experience the amazing blessings of grace in this, the current “dispensation of the grace of God” (Eph.
 3:1-4).
-But we have to stop trying to reactivate the now suspended supernatural powers of the Acts period, which was a “foretaste” of the kingdom of God, in order to do so.
+But in order to do so.we have to stop trying to reactivate the now suspended supernatural powers of the Acts period, which was a “foretaste” of the kingdom of God yet to come.

-Higher still we begin to grasp the importance of the “mystery”, a secret God long hid but has now revealed in the Apostle Paul’s prison epistles.
-And, if we press on, we discover new truth about the “kingdom of his dear Son” (Col. 1:13) and learn that taking over government of the world is the very next event on God’s agenda for drawing mankind back to Himself.
+Higher still we begin to grasp the importance of the “mystery”, a secret God long hidin Himself but is now revealed in the Apostle Paul’s "prison" epistles.
+And, if we press on, we will discover new truth about the “kingdom of his dear Son” (Col. 1:13) and learn that His taking over government of the world is the very next event on God’s agenda for drawing mankind back to Himself.

-To be a “right divider” we must understand what the Lord and his apostles have taught about the different dispensations and the need not to muddle important truth from one with different doctrine from another.
+And to be a “right divider” we must understand what the Lord and his apostles have taught that there are different dispensations and it is needful not to muddle important truth from one dispensation with different doctrine from another.
 Of course, some truths continue throughout time; others don’t.

 You see, dedicated followers of the Lord don’t stop with just being saved.
-They go on to “live by faith”, learning and believing greater and higher truths from the word of God.
+They go on to “live from to faith” (Rom.1:17) learning and believing greater and higher truths from the word of God.
 Because “faith cometh by hearing, and hearing by the Word of God” (Rom.
 10:17).

-What’s more there are specific truths God quickens individually to each believer to increase their faith and overcome their difficulties, just as there are truths the Lord quickens to believers in each specific age and generation.
+What’s more there are specific truths God quickens individually to each believer to increase their faith and overcome their difficulties, just as there arediffering truths the Lord quickens that are appropiate to believers in each specific age and generation.
 Of course, all such higher truth is found in scripture but, sadly, the quest to find it has been all but abandoned by the organised churches of today.

 Proof of that is found by contrasting the huge impact Christian truth had on the world in the first two to three centuries after Christ’s ascension with the disinterest and hostility toward it seen around the globe today.